Nomophobia

 a state of stress caused by having no access to or being unable to use one’s mobile phone

-How many times have you glanced at your phone within the past hour?
-And what about within the last 10 minutes?
+How many times have you checked your phone in the last hour?
+And what about the past 10 minutes?

 There is no specific amount of time or frequency that indicates a phone addiction.